 Did you know that the 5th leading cause of accidental death for dogs is drowning?
 Dogs can drown even though many people think they can’t.
 Even the breeds that known swimmers and loving water.
 Accidents can happen so below are some tips and tricks to prevent that.

 1. Teach your dog how to swim: you can enlist in a professional dog trainer for this or can even take some steps at home if you would like.
-Generally you want to start in a small baby pool at first to get your dog used to water.
+Generally, you want to start in a small baby pool at first to get your dog used to the water.

-2. Invest in a life vest: life vest are generally available and most pet stores and the employees there can help make sure you get the best fit for your dog.
+2. Invest in a life vest: life vests are generally available and most pet stores and the employees there can help make sure you get the best fit for your dog.

 3. Watch older dogs: older dogs generally can’t see or hear the best anymore so always watch them closely by the pool because they could easily slip right in.
-Also they sometimes have health conditions where you don’t want them in the heat for too long or over activity.
-If you have an older dog and are concerned contact your Veterinarian prior to get their advice.
+Also, they sometimes have health conditions where you don’t want them in the heat for too long or overactivity.
+If you have an older dog and are concerned contact your Veterinarian prior to getting their advice.